kfravel/KeelyFravel_Website/content/project/external-project/index.md

 ---
-title: Words for Childs Play Magazine
+title: On Love & Growing
 summary: One of two articles written about love and growth and coming of age for Childs Play Magazine, an independent publication.
 tags:
 - Published